 A request was submitted to DPE for an additional alternative ER to be included on the project.
 Alternative ER Peter Hatton was approved by Grant Brown as nominee of the Secretary on 22 April 2022.

 4.2 Incidents

-Multiple incidents were recorded by ARTC during the audit period and were either determined to be reportable or non-reportable to DPE as identified through the CEMP and relevant sub-plans.
+A total of 17 incidents were recorded by ARTC during the audit period and were either determined to be reportable or non-reportable to DPE as identified through the CEMP and relevant sub-plans.

-February 2022
+August 2022